kilsedar/migrate/README.md

 ## Credits

 This application was developed under the MYGEOSS Third Call For Innovative Apps in the environmental and social domains project.
-The team can be found at http://geomobile.como.polimi.it/migrate/team.

 ## License